Qualytics/userguide/docs/technical-quick-start-guide.md

     - Total Records

 !!!info
-    Any issues, such as the failure to scan any Container of the Datastore, will be indicated, along with suggestions on how to address the issue, such as assigning an identifier or setting a record limit.
+    Any issues, such as the failure to scan any Container of the source datastore, will be indicated, along with suggestions on how to address the issue, such as assigning an identifier or setting a record limit.

 <!-- ## Monitor `data freshness` -->